Adriwin06/Ultimate-CommonUI-Menu-System/README.md

 ## THIS IS STILL IN DEVELOPEMENT AND IS ABSOLUTELY NOT FINISHED.
 ### Sorry if there is no update but I'm currently learning and experimenting with Common UI to use that instead of the default system because it's the future.
+### SPOILER: It's gonna be incredible.
+Especially for the back-end where it will be super easy to reuse any UI element.
+And now it's a full game menu and not only a setting menu.
+100% Blueprint, I can't wait to share it.

 # Features
 For the moment, there is mainly options about Upscaling (DLSS, FSR, XeSS).
 It will show you if you PC is incompatible to some option and hide these ones.